m-language/m/docs/tutorial/definitions.rst

 words, it does not matter where the definitions are stored as long as the M compiler can find them.

-By default, the M compiler looks in the current directory and MPM for definitions.
+By default, the M compiler looks in the current directory and in MPM for definitions.
 This is semantically equivalent to combining every file in your project and every file in MPM into one file, though optimizations are in place to avoid compiling unused files.
 This functionality also extends to the REPL.